 4 – Nail clippers

 Wait, did she just said nail clippers?
-Yep!
+Yes, I did!

 For some reason, nail clippers are excellent quality in Japan so I bought a few.
-I have to say, they feel very sturdy and the blades are really sharp, they don’t break the nails instead of cutting them.
+I have to say, they feel very sturdy and the blades are really sharp.
+They never break the nails instead of cutting them.

 5 – Eye drops

 If it’s good enough for Lily Aldridge it’s good enough for me!
-I heard about the notorious ‘minty’ Japanese eye drops.
+I heard about the notorious ‘minty’ Japanese eye drops before.
 People describe the feeling they give as a third-degree burn followed by the clearest vision.

 6 – AHA